Skip to content

 Recommended by: Rose, Where Rose Goes

-The charming seaside town of Tenby may no longer be a hidden gem, but it’s without doubt one of the best places to visit in South Wales, whether you stay overnight or pass through during a Wales road trip.
+The charming seaside town of Tenby may no longer be a hidden gem, but it’s still a must-visit, whether you stay overnight or pass through during a Wales road trip.

 The second biggest city in the country, Swansea lies just along the coast from Cardiff, smack-dab in the middle of the South Coast of Wales.
 So it’s brilliantly poised for exploring the stunning nearby coastline!